-Urdhva Hastasana (Upward Salute) & Standing Backbends – Overview
+Urdhva Hastasana (Upward Salute), Standing Backbends (Hasta Uttanasana / Anuvittasana / Extended Tadasana) & Drop Back – Overview

 Lesson Overview

-- Features: Urdhva Hastasana (Upward Salute), and related poses such as Hasta Uttanasana (Raised Hands), Anuvittasana (Standing Backbends), Extended Tadasana (Extended Mountain)
+- Features: Urdhva Hastasana (Upward Salute), plus Standing Backbends: Hasta Uttanasana (Raised Hands), Anuvittasana (Standing Backbend), Extended Tadasana (Extended Mountain) and Drop Back

 - Objective: Become knowledgeable about the pose and review detailed teaching considerations.